Get to know your headset

 You can wear eyeglasses or contact lenses with the Varjo headset.

 Fitting the face mask

-The headset comes with two face masks.
+The headset comes with two face masks — one attached and one packaged separately in the box.
 The attached size and face mask material depends on the headset model.

 |Headset model||VR-1||VR-2||VR-2 Pro|

 The large face mask is wider and taller.
 It accommodates different head shapes and provides more space between eyeglasses and the headset lenses.
-If the standard face mask feels too tight for you, change the face mask.
+If the standard face mask feels too tight for you, switch to the large face mask.